esopsis/Turing-Machine-to-Cyclic-Tag/README.md

 and also based of some code from here:

 S .
 Wolfram, A  New  Kind  of  Science, Champaign, IL: Wolfram Media, Inc ., 2002 pp .
 1113.*)

+Unlike a different algorithm for compiling from a Turing machine to a cyclic tag system, this one nicely avoids a step involving compiling to unary.

 It all runs in the Wolfram Language / Mathematica.